 A Vicon-8 motion capture system with 14 video cameras was used to create a hierarchical skeleton of the body with 3-D joint-angle trajectories sampled at 30 Hz (Acclaim ASF/AMC format).
 The trajectories for the movements were lowpass filtered using a 5th order, zero-phase forward-and-reverse Butterworth filter with cut-off at 6 Hz.
-Two walk cycles were automatically extracted from each sequence using trajectory curvature peaks and averaged into a single walk cycle.
+Two walk cycles were automatically extracted from each sequence using trajectory curvature peaks, averaged into a single walk cycle, and time-normalized to 50 frames using spline interpolation.
 The joint positions as seen from a camera placed between a front and side view of the person (45 degrees) were computed and rendered.
-Recent video tracking advances that could be applied to generate these joint positions include [15, 13, 4], and will be investigated in future work (the focus in this paper is movement representations for recognition).
+Recent video tracking advances (e.g., [11]) will be investigated in future work to extract these joint positions automatically (the focus in this paper is movement representations for recognition).

-We captured 9 carrying sequences (carrying 0 - 40 lbs, in 5 lb increments) for a person walking on a treadmill at 1.4 MPH.
+We captured 9 carrying sequences (carrying 0 - 40 lbs, in 5 lb increments) of a person walking on a treadmill at 1.4 MPH.
 The lowest (lightest) and highest (heaviest) carrying efforts are shown in Fig. 2.a.
 Additionally, we produced 22 "synthetic" movements by linearly interpolating and extrapolating a three-mode model created from the position data for the lightest and heaviest carry (producing 2 lighter, 15 interpolated, and 5 heavier).
 These synthetic movements will be used in the perceptual mapping task.